Chanonry Sailing Club

 CRANE-IN/OUT

 Crane in / crane out.
-A mobile crane is organised on specific days to lift cruisers into the water for the new season or out for storage at the harbour or elsewhere.
-The costs are shared amongst members involved, who will be invoiced by the Club.
-Contact the harbourmaster in advance if you wish to use this service
+Members may organised a mobile crane to lift cruisers into the water for the new season or out for storage at the harbour or elsewhere.
+Costs are shared amongst members involved.
+Coordination with the club is required in advance via [email protected].

 HARBOUR